At the border between Poland and Belarus, in the primeval forest of Białowieża, Bison hunting is now open.

 The situation of the European bison is improving, but the species is still considered vulnerable except in Poland.
 The main threats to its survival are habitat fragmentation, poaching, and diseases.

-In Italy, the European bison is present in two protected areas: the Abruzzo, Lazio, and Molise National Park and the Sila National Park.
+In Italy, the European bison is present in ew protected areas: the Abruzzo, Lazio, and Molise National Park and the Sila National Park.
 In total, there are about 100 European bison living in Italy.

 Here are some specific details about the status of the European bison in Europe: